 Barry Garapedian is a California based securities broker.
-He has worked in the securities industry for thirty-six years.
+He has worked in the securities industry for thirty-eight years.
 During his career, he has been registered with four different securities firms.

-In February 1997, a customer alleged misrepresentation.
-This case went to arbitration where the customer was awarded $17,018.75 in damages.
+- In February 1997, a customer alleged that Barry Garapedian made material misrepresentations.
+This case went to arbitration where the customer was awarded $17,018 in damages.

-In November 1997, a customer alleged unauthorized trading against Barry Garapedian.
+- In November 1997, a customer alleged that Barry Garapedian executed unauthorized trades.
 This case was settled for an undisclosed amount in damages.

-In August 2001, a customer alleged unsuitability, over-concentration, unsuitable margin trading, failure to disclose risks, and negligence.
+- In August 2001, a customer alleged that Barry Garapedian recommended unsuitable investments, over-concentrated their account, engaged in unsuitable margin trading, and failed to disclose risks, and managed their account negligently.
 This case was settled for $100,000 in damages.

-In April 2003, a customer alleged breach of fiduciary duty, breach of contract, negligence, and fraud.
-The alleged transgressions taking place between February 2000 and May 2002.
+- In April 2003, a customer alleged that Barry Garapedian breached his fiduciary duty, breached contract, managed their account negligently, and committed fraud.
 This case was settled for $42,000 in damages.

-In March 2008, a customer alleged failure to follow instructions.
+- In March 2008, a customer alleged that Barry Garapedian failed to follow instructions.
 This case was settled for $1.5 million in damages.

-Also in March 2008, a customer alleged unsuitability and misrepresentation.
+- Also in March 2008, a customer alleged that Barry Garapedian recommended unsuitable investments and made material misrepresentations.
 This case was settled for $125,000 in damages.

-In April 2018, a customer alleged excessive fees, unsuitable investments, and over-concentration against Barry Garapedian.
+- In April 2018, a customer alleged that Barry Garapedian charged them excessive fees, recommended unsuitable investments, and over-concentrated their account.
 This case was settled for $110,000 in damages.

+Many investors are unaware of the legal recourse available to them after losing money due to securities broker fraud and/or negligence.
+The truth is that investors who have lost money in this fashion may actually be entitled to damages.
 Oakes & Fosher dedicates its entire legal practice to helping investors across the nation.
 If you, or someone you know, have lost money investing with Barry Garapedian, please contact Oakes & Fosher for a free and private consultation.
+Oakes & Fosher handles cases on a contingency basis, which means there are no fees charged unless we collect for you.